 THE ARGIZAIOLAS, OR ARGIZAIOLAK:

 This word means "the lord of the house".
-It's used to designate the most ancient ancestor, who is the main guardian of the homeland.
-Families must have a common ancestor, the most ancient one known by them.
-In general, there's not only one but, several of them, that's why they call them "Etxekojaunak" ("lords of the houses").
+It's used to designate the most ancient ancestor, who, by consequence, is the main guardian of the homeland.
+Families must have a common ancestor, the ancient one known by them.
+In general, it was not only one but several of them, that's why they call them "Etxekojaunak" ("lords of the houses").
 Their spirits are always going around, watching the house, and they could give benefits to the family, provided that the offerings and homage were correctly given to them.

 HILARRI (DISCOIDAL STELES) :

 These are disc-shaped funerary steles, built in stone.
 They have graved symbols of a very ancient tradition.
 It's believed that they come from a solar cult.
-They are very spread, specially in Navarra.
-The presence of the sun in the dead's world is another symbol of illumination, and the protection of a powerful being.
+They are pretty spread specially in Navarra.
+The presence of the sun in the dead world is another symbol of illumination, and the protection of a powerful being.
 Most of them are decorated with symbols of the Basque mythology.
-Some of them are decorated with crosses: but during their encounter with Christianity, discoidal steles have adopted different expressions, as a blend of Christian symbols and Basque mythology.
+Some of them are decorated with crosses: along their encounter with the Christianity, discoidal steles have adopted different expressions, shaping a blend of Christian symbols and Basque mythology.
 Discoidal steles are present in several countries (North Africa, Turkey, Russia, etc.) but those of the Basques are, and they are adapted to, their own culture, according with their own beliefs.